Atiyah and Todd classes of regular Lie algebroids: Cohomology of regular Lie algebroids

-According to Abad and Crainic~\cite{AC}*{Example 4.17}, the adjoint representation of the regular Lie algebroid $A$ on the 2-term complex $A[1] \xrightarrow{\rho_A} T_M$ is quasi-isomorphic to a representation up to homotopy on its cohomology $K[1] \to B$.
+According to Example 4.17 in Abad and Crainic~\cite{AC}, the adjoint representation of the regular Lie algebroid $A$ on the 2-term complex $A[1] \xrightarrow{\rho_A} T_M$ is quasi-isomorphic to a representation up to homotopy on its cohomology $K[1] \to B$.
+This representation up to homotopy on $K[1] \oplus B$ is indeed a perturbation of the ordinary representation of $A$ defined in~\eqref{Eq: A-module on K} and~\eqref{Eq: A-module on B}.
 However, the explicit construction was skipped.
-For completeness, we give a thorough description in the following proposition. \begin{prop}[\cite{AC}] Let $A$ be a regular Lie algebroid over $M$.
+For completeness, we give a thorough description in the following proposition. \begin{proposition}[\cite{AC}] Let $A$ be a regular Lie algebroid over $M$.
 For any quadruple $(\tau, j, \nabla^K, \nabla^F)$ as in~\eqref{Eq: quadruple}, there is a contraction for the adjoint representation of $A$ on the graded vector bundle $A[1] \oplus T_M$